 More than a personality

 The way a bot speaks to you isn’t the only thing you can change.
 The entire UX and UI of the platform should be consistent with its personality.
 Imagine talking to your bank’s bot and it’s rainbow-coloured and uses Comic Sans font with a lot of exclamation points in its dialogue.
 Nobody would trust that bot with their money!
-That theme would suit a kid’s educational bot that is designed to be a fun and engaging.
+That theme would suit a kid’s educational bot that is designed to be fun and engaging.
 A banking bot needs to feel secure and professional: darker colours with a smart font that matches a reliable personality.

 How far should we go?